|Dr. Robert S. Ridgely

 Chief Executive Officer

-At the age of eight Paul met Sir David Attenborough and became enthused by conservation and natural history.
-By age 14 Paul was managing a small nature reserve in London and travelling by train across the UK birding.
-As an undergraduate, Paul led a series of expeditions across Colombia, spending a total of over three years in the field that culminated in a new national park and creating four nature reserves.
-He has described four bird species new to science, including the Choco Vireo–which he discovered at the age of 19.
+At the age of eight Paul met Sir David Attenborough and became enthused by international wildlife conservation.
+By age 14 Paul was managing a nature reserve in London and travelling across England birdwatching and volunteering in protected areas.
+As an undergraduate, Paul led a series of research expeditions across Colombia, spending a total of over three years in the field that culminated in a new national park and creating four nature reserves.
+He has described four bird species new to science, including the Chocó Vireo–which he discovered at the age of 19.
 In 1998, Paul helped found Fundación ProAves, which has become one of the most effective conservation organizations in South America.
-After graduating with a D.Phil from the University of Oxford in 2001, Paul undertook a post-doctoral fellowship at The Natural History Museum, before coordinating biodiversity science in the Andes for Conservation International and serving as Director of International Programs at American Bird Conservancy.
+After graduating with a D.Phil from the University of Oxford in 2001, Paul undertook a post-doctoral fellowship at The Natural History Museum, before coordinating biodiversity science in the Andes for Conservation International.
 Paul is a member of the Amphibian Survival Alliance’s Global Council.
-He also is a co-founder of the the Leapfrog Conservation Fund.
 Paul joined Rainforest Trust in 2008 as the Director of Conservation and was appointed the CEO in January 2012.

 Malissa joins Rainforest Trust with a fundraising background that includes experience coordinating nationwide development and fundraising campaigns.
 Most recently, she worked with Chimp Haven, the National Chimpanzee Sanctuary, based in Louisiana.
 In 2007, Malissa earned a Master’s of International Affairs from the University of California, San Diego, specializing in Development and Non-Profit Management in Latin America.
 Subsequently, she served as a U.S. Peace Corps volunteer in El Salvador, where she managed organic gardens and led recycling campaigns.
 Malissa has a Bachelor of Arts in Communications with minors in Math, Social Responsibility and Women’s Studies.
 She enjoys traveling, gardening, fishing, and ice hockey.